dalifreire/tumor_regions_segmentation/README.md

 # Proposed method

-The proposed method for localization and segmentation of OSCC tumor region-derived H&E-stained WSI is established on four pivotal steps:
+The proposed method for localization and segmentation of oral squamous cell carcinoma (OSCC) tumor region-derived H&E-stained WSI is established on four pivotal steps:
 1. Scales down the WSI at a factor of 32× to perform background removal and tissue detection;
 2. Image-patch extraction from the identified tissue regions;
 3. Pixel-level cancer probability computation for each image-patch using FCN;